Co-Founder of Launchable, Harpreet Singh, compares his journey to Everest base camp to building tech startup, Launchable Inc.

 What made this risk palatable was doing it with a group of friends I absolutely enjoy hanging out with.

 As you build your startup, find people who are passionate about the mission and ones you know you can depend on when the journey gets hard.

 People you can trust to call out “Yak! ahead” when the going gets tough.

 Bridge to Namche

 The trek to Tengboche (12.8k feet) starts gentle and downhill.
-Tengboche has a famous monastry that I was looking forward to visiting (it smells of hiking socks because you know visiting the monastry is the only thing hikers can do).
+Tengboche has a famous monastery that I was looking forward to visiting (it smells of hiking socks because you know visiting the monastery is the only thing hikers can do).

 As soon as you cross another one of those bridges that a Yak can throw you off from, you start climbing a hill. (we did have a friend that was almost thrown off one today!)